University Resource Guide

 To verify your employment at Suffolk you will need to have the loan company/background check provider contact the Human Resources Department to help conduct the employment verification.
 The verification may be completed by phone or by fax with a signed release form.
 Education verifications are completed by the Student Clearing house, which may be reached at 703-742-4200.

-Information Technology Services offers technology training on University systems.
+In addition to the trainings offer through Human Resources, our Information Technology Services also offer technology training on University systems.

 The University uses the Workday employee records management system.
 Non-exempt/hourly employees are required to enter hours worked and paid time-off hours used.
 Exempt/salaried employees are required to enter paid time off hours used.
 For instructions on the time entry process, checking your paid time-off balance, reviewing and making any changes to benefits such as commuter or others.